streamr-dev/network/docs/docs/guides/how-to-run-streamr-node.md

 ### Step 2b: Update the node config file
 If you want to become an Operator in the testnet, you need to manually modify the node config file to include your Operator contract address.

 Find the config file generated in step 2a and take a backup copy.
-Then replace the config file with the Mumbai environment [testnet config](./become-an-operator.md#mumbai-testing-environment-node-config) using a text editor.
+Then replace the config file with the [testnet config](./become-an-operator.md#testnet-configuration-node-config) using a text editor.
+Replace YOUR_OPERATOR_CONTRACT_ADDRESS with your newly deployed Operator contract's address (find it on the Operator page, there's a "Copy address" button next to it), and NODE_PRIVATE_KEY with the private key in your automatically generated backup.
+If you previously generated a node signing key then you can also keep using that `privateKey`.

+If you intend to test your Operator in the Mumbai environment, the same above advice applies, but use instead the [Mumbai testnet config](./become-an-operator.md#mumbai-testing-environment-node-config) using a text editor.
 Replace YOUR_OPERATOR_CONTRACT_ADDRESS with your newly deployed Operator contract's address (find it on the Operator page, there's a "Copy address" button next to it), and NODE_PRIVATE_KEY with the private key in your automatically generated backup.
 If you previously generated a node signing key then you can also keep using that `privateKey`.

 ### Step 3: Start the Streamr node
 If you want to become an Operator in the testnet, then you must first perform the [Step 3 of becoming an Operator](https://docs.streamr.network/guides/become-an-operator/#step-3-pair-your-node-with-your-operator-contract) to pair your nodes with your Operator contract before starting your node.